 But for some people who have Asian skin types, or Hispanic skin types, hydroquinone has a much more serious side effect.

 In ochronosis, the process of immune destruction is not limited just to the pigment-producing melanocytes.
 The melanocytes can fuse with nearby tissues to dye them black and blue.
-The collagen in in cartilage can be broken down, too, but in ochronosis, it is replaced by hydroxyapetite, the same mineral compound that is found in bone.
+The collagen in cartilage can be broken down, too, but in ochronosis, it is replaced by hydroxyapatite, the same mineral compound that is found in bone.
 Discoloration of the skin is likely to be permanent and is very literally more than skin deep.

 Hydroquinone isn’t just for dermatologists any more.
 The medical literature encourages family practitioners to prescribe hydroquinone, too.
-One article written a team of dermatologists at Mt.
+One article written by a team of dermatologists5 at Mt.
 Sinai Hospital in New York City (none of them Dr. Murad) entitled “Hydroquinone Therapy for Post-inflammatory Hyperpigmentation Secondary to Acne: Not Just Prescribable by Dermatologists” offer the opinion that:

 “Because steroids should not be applied to the face for prolonged periods, care should be taken when a hydroquinone cream containing a steroid is chosen.
 If post-inflammatory hyperpigmentation consists of a few lesions, spot therapy is useful.
 If post-inflammatory hyperpigmentation consists of many lesions, field therapy is favored.
 Safety concerns with hydroquinone consist only of occasional irritation, which can be suppressed with topical steroid or a short drug holiday.
 Physicians should feel comfortable to use hydroquinone without consulting a dermatologist.”

-The article goes on to say that there are just 25 cases of exogeneous ochronosis in the USA every year, and when the condition has occurred in people who had Black skin, well, they were ignorant and they just used too much.
+The article goes on to say that there are just 25 cases of exogenous ochronosis in the USA every year, and when the condition has occurred in people who had Black skin, well, they were ignorant and they just used too much.
 The implication seems to be that only white people have problems with discoloration after acne, anyway.
 Of course, the exact opposite is true.
 It’s primarily people who have Asian or African skin types who experience spotting of the skin after acne.
 And it’s primarily Japanese people who are especially sensitive to the medication, although there also relatively large numbers of people who have the problem in the Czech Republic and in Santo Domingo in the Dominican Republic.

 We can recommend many Murad products.
 We just caution you not to use the products that contain hydroquinone—especially if you are Japanese heritage or you have dark skin.
-Safer products that contain arbutin and kojic acid are likely to be better for you.
+Safer products that contain arbutin7 and kojic acid are likely to be better for you.